Dynamical Variational Autoencoders: A Comprehensive Review: Generative model

-\textbf{Notation remark}: To ensure homogeneous notations across models, we slightly changed the notation of \citep{bayer2014learning} by ``synchronising'' $\myx[t]$ and $\myh[t]$, i.e., in our presentation of STORN, $\myx[t]$ is generated from $\myh[t]$ (and $\myh[t]$ is generated from $\myx[t-1]$, $\myh[t-1]$ and $\myz[t]$).
-In \citep{bayer2014learning} (Eq.
-(4)), $\myx[t+1]$ is generated from $\myh[t]$ (and $\myh[t]$ is generated from $\myx[t]$, $\myh[t-1]$ and $\myz[t]$).
-In other words, we have replaced $\myx[t]$ with $\myx[t-1]$.
-This change of notation does not change the model in essence while it makes the comparison with the other models easier.
-Eq. \eqref{eq:deep-STORN-a} shows that the two states $\myh[t]$ and $\myz[t]$ are intricate, and the interpretation of $\myh[t]$ as a deterministic state is now an issue.
-In fact, $\myh[t]$ is now a random variable, but it is not a ``free'' one, since it is a deterministic function of the latent random variables $\myz[t]$ and $\myx[t-1]$ and of its previous value $\myh[t-1]$.
-We present a proper treating of this issue in Section~\ref{Appendix-A}: The recurrence on $\myh[t]$ is unfolded to consider $\myh[t]$ as a deterministic function of $\myz[1:t]$ and $\myx[1:t-1]$, that we can denote $\myh[t] = \myh[t](\myx[1:t-1], \myz[1:t])$,\footnote{This function also depends on the initial vectors $\myx[0]$ and $\myh[0]$ (and we can set $\myx[0] = \emptyset$), but we omit them for clarity of presentation.} and we consider a Dirac distribution of $\myh[t]$ at that function location (note that these points are rapidly discussed in \citep{bayer2014learning}, but not much detailed).
-It is shown in Section~\ref{Appendix-A} that marginalizing the joint density $p_{\theta}(\myx[1:T], \myz[1:T], \myh[1:T])$ w.r.t. $\myh[1:T]$ leads to:
+\textbf{Notation remark}: To ensure homogeneous notations across models, we slightly change the notation used by \citet{bayer2014learning} by ``synchronizing'' $\myx[t]$ and $\myh[t]$; that is, in our presentation of STORN, $\myx[t]$ is generated from $\myh[t]$ (which is generated from $\myx[t-1]$, $\myh[t-1]$, and $\myz[t]$).
+In contrast, in Eq.~(4) in \citeauthor{bayer2014learning}'s \citeyearpar{bayer2014learning} paper, $\myx[t+1]$ is generated from $\myh[t]$ (which is generated from $\myx[t]$, $\myh[t-1]$, and $\myz[t]$).
+In other words, we replace $\myx[t]$ with $\myx[t-1]$.
+This change of notation does not change the model in essence but makes the comparison with other models easier.
+Eq. \eqref{eq:deep-STORN-a} shows that the two states, $\myh[t]$ and $\myz[t]$, are intricate, and the interpretation of $\myh[t]$ as a deterministic state is now an issue.
+In fact, $\myh[t]$ is now a random variable, but it is not a ``free'' one, as it is a deterministic function of the latent random variables $\myz[t]$ and $\myx[t-1]$ and of its previous value $\myh[t-1]$.
+We present a proper treatment of this issue in Appendix~\ref{Appendix-A}.
+The recurrence on $\myh[t]$ is unfolded to consider $\myh[t]$ as a deterministic function of $\myz[1:t]$ and $\myx[1:t-1]$, which we denote $\myh[t] = \myh[t](\myx[1:t-1], \myz[1:t])$,\footnote{This function also depends on the initial vectors $\myx[0]$ and $\myh[0]$ (and we can set $\myx[0] = \emptyset$), but we omit them for clarity of presentation.} and we consider a Dirac probability distribution over $\myh[t]$, positioned at that function's output value.
+These points were briefly discussed by \citet{bayer2014learning}.
+In Appendix~\ref{Appendix-A}, it is shown that marginalizing the joint density $p_{\theta}(\myx[1:T], \myz[1:T], \myh[1:T])$ w.r.t.~$\myh[1:T]$ leads to

-From the above equation and \eqref{eq:STORN-prior-z}, we deduce the conditional distribution:
+From the above equation and \eqref{eq:STORN-prior-z}, we deduce the conditional distribution

-We can remark that those data sequence densities factorize across time frames, but the whole history of present and past latent variables and past outputs is necessary to generate the present output.
+Note that these data sequence densities factorize across time frames, but the whole history of the present and past latent variables and past outputs is necessary to generate the present output.
 This history is summarized in $\myh[t](\myx[1:t-1],\myz[1:t])$.